castorini/castor/idf_baseline/docs/idf-baseline.md

 # IDF scorer

-Download the TrecQA, WikiQA, and SQuAD data from [here](https://github.com/castorini/data.git)
+Download the TrecQA and WikiQA data (question-answer pairs) from[here](https://github.com/castorini/data.git)

-Switch to appropriate directory and run the following scripts:
+Switch to an appropriate directory and run the following scripts:

 ```
 python3 parse.py